mobileben/cpprestsdk-wiki/Make-a-contribution-and-report-issues.md

 You make modifications of the code in your local Git repository.
 Once you are done with your implementation follow the steps below:

 *   Submit the changes to your own fork by using the following command <span class="codeInline">git submit</span>
-*   In CodePlex create new pull request to the development branch by clicking on the Pull Request button
+*   In github create new pull request to the development branch by clicking on the Pull Request button
 *   Write detailed message describing the changes in the pull request
 *   Submit the pull request for consideration by the team